-Once you’ve added an acid to move lower the pH enough for canning, canning persimmon jam is pretty straightforward.
+Once you’ve added your choice of acid (lemon, lime or citric granules) to move lower the pH enough for canning, canning persimmon jam is pretty straightforward.
 Fill the jars leaving 1/4 inch headspace and process in a water bath canner for 10 minutes.

 I’ve been experimenting with canning in these Lock Eat canning jars, made in Italy by Luigi Bormioli.
 They’re safe for water bath canning, and there’s no “disposable” one-time use canning lid.
 The lid itself is glass, as is every part that touches the food.
 Thus far I’ve been very happy with them, and they’re beautiful.

 - 2 tbsp lemon juice

 - 1 to 2 cups sugar, adjust to your tastes

 - Slice persimmons into small chunks and remove stems and seeds.